featured image

 Most foods and children's clothing

-VAT does not apply to all sales and some are either exempt from or outside its scope.
+VAT does not apply to all sales; some are exempt from or outside its scope.
 For example, insurance, health care, postage stamps and education are exempt.
 Statutory fees, goods or services bought and used outside the UK, and donations to charities, are outside the scope of UK VAT.

 What is the VAT threshold in the UK?
 (2024/25)